 Patois – low-key yet upscale restaurant that’s tucked away from the crowds

-Gracious Bakery – stellar, scratch-made pastries any time of day; we’re partial to the Prytania location
+Gracious Bakery – stellar, scratch-made pastries; we’re partial to the Prytania location

 La Petite Grocery – always a fabulous meal when you get the crab beignets & ricotta dumplings

-Domilise’s – not much to look at, but po-boys to die for
+Domilise’s – not much to look at, but they've got some of the best po-boys around

 In the heart of New Orleans are the eclectic and interesting Mid-City and Bayou St. John neighborhoods, offering many long-standing, family-favorite restaurants, newer options, and plenty of things to do and see in City Park.